ComputerDruid/factorio-book/Circuit Network Basics.md

 ![Screenshot_20251004_111946](attachments/Screenshot_20251004_111946.png)

-And it's not just chests, many buildings in Factorio can be connected to the circuit network and have their contents read.
+And it's not just chests, many buildings in Factorio can be connected to the circuit network and have their contents read:

 ![Screenshot_20251004_112742](attachments/Screenshot_20251004_112742.png)